Becoming a Tree Farmer

 - Have your land re-inspected every 10 years to retain its Tree Farm status.

-Tree Farmers are encouraged to join the Massachusetts Forest Landowners Association.
-Every issue of MFLA’s magazine, The Woodland Steward, includes a column of coming events and information for Tree Farmers in the Bay State.
-MFLA membership (annual cost $35) also includes discounts on forestry publications, auto insurance and other materials.
+Tree Farmers are encouraged to join the Massachusetts Forest Alliance.
+Every issue of MFA’s magazine, The Woodland Steward, includes a column of coming events and information for Tree Farmers in the Bay State.